Penn’s Public Philosophy Certificate Program

 The Master's of Art in Philosophy is to build upon foundational knowledge and foster the development of philosophical reasoning and writing competencies.
 The department does not regularly admit students to the M.A. program, but it will consider applications in special circumstances.
 Students who wish to apply for the M.A. must receive permission from the Graduate Chair.

-The department's primary objective in graduate education is the training of candidates for the Ph.D. in Philosophy.
-The department offers graduate courses in the major periods of the history of philosophy as well as in the major fields of and approaches to contemporary philosophy.
-Although the department is not large; it has always prized breadth, and its members are prepared to supervise advanced research in a number of areas, including metaphysics and epistemology, philosophy of mind, logic, philosophy of language, philosophy of science, ethics, social and political philosophy, philosophy of law, and the history of philosophy.
+Obtain your degree from one of the first universities in the country to offer a Ph.D. in Philosophy.
+The philosophy Ph.D. offers a unique opportunity to study a wide variety of topics.
+Although the department is not large; it has always prized breadth, and Penn faculty are prepared to supervise advanced research in a number of areas, including metaphysics and epistemology, philosophy of mind, logic, philosophy of language, philosophy of science, ethics, social and political philosophy, philosophy of law, and the history of philosophy.